nvbogu/Natural-Language-Understanding-API/README.md

 I recommend:

-4 CPU-Corese which do have AVX instructions for Tensorflow, 16 GB RAM and 20 GB of SSD for a production server.
+4 CPU-Corese which are capable to execute AVX instructions for Tensorflow, 16 GB RAM and 20 GB of SSD for a production server.

 Ubuntu 18.04 and Python 3.6.9 should be installed (Python 3.6.9 is installed on Ubuntu 18.04 by default).